-Deformations of the tripartite toes
+Deformations of the small toes

 Hammer toes are together with the bunion the most common deformities of the foot.
 For a long time now they have been treated surgically, as they sometimes cause excruciating pain in the shoe.

 The most common operation in most hospitals - but not in ours - is the nearly 100 years old method described by Hohmann (1922), i.e. The removal of the joint forming bone part of the proximal phalange.

 This operation is often performed independent of the type and condition of the toe, very often with fatal results.

 It is important to distinguish between flexible and rigid or semi-rigid toes.
 Furthermore, it is of great importance for later results to examine if the toe is dislocated in the metacarpophalangeal joint, partly or entirely, and how long the toe is compared to the other toes, especially compared to the big toe, if there are tendon tensions and how the nature of the neighboring joints is.